-The Man-O-War Birds of Tower
+The Man-O'-War Birds of Tower

 The thousand fathom line of ocean depths lies close to the western side of Fernandina and Isabela and marks the western terminous of the Galapagos Platform.
 Beyond this point the ocean floor continues to decline steeply to abyssal depths of two miles.
-The awesome height and majesty of these submarine cliffs that outline the Platform can only be imagined, but some idea of their size is obtained by considering a comparison with the most imposing cliffs on land, the walls of the Grand Canvon, which would be dwarfed beside them.
-They differ, however, in that they have been formed not by erosion but by massive out pourings of molten basalt from the earth's mantle and that overlie the original ocean bottom.
-A narrow submarine trench cuts into this flowfrom the northwest dividing the platform into a large southern section, on which the major islands rest, and a smaller part that has given rise to the group of islands lying north of the Equator which include Pinta, Marchena, and Genovesa or Tower.
+The awesome height and majesty of these submarine cliffs that outline the Platform can only be imagined, but some idea of their size is obtained by considering a comparison with the most imposing cliffs on land, the walls of the Grand Canyon, which would be dwarfed beside them.
+They differ, however, in that they have been formed not by erosion but by massive out-Which rose up to pourings of molten basalt from the earth's mantle and overlie the original ocean bottom.
+A narrow submarine trench cuts into this flow from the northwest dividing the platform into a large southern section, on which the major islands rest, and a smaller part that has given rise to the group of islands lying north of Island, the Equator which include Pinta, Marchena, and Genovesa or Tower,

-a good anchorage for small boats.
-The only good landing on the island is at this place on the shore on which a white beach of coarse calcareous fragments of shells, coral, and coraline algae has been heaped up by wave action.
-A pool behind the beach that fills and empties with the tide through underground connections with the ocean is a feeding place for herons and shore birds; and here we saw the Dusky Lava Gull come to drink salt water.
+Tower, except for the tiny, sheer peaks of Darwin and Wolf to the northwest, the smallest, most easterly, and most remote of the group is a round, flat island not three miles in diameter.
+Its periphery consists of fifty foot vertical cliffs. broken only at a point where the sea has entered one side of its principal crater to produce a nearly land-locked harbor called Darwin Bay.
+The water within the crater is over one hundred fathoms deep, but on the north side where its walls have collapsed a shoal makes out which affords a good anchorage for small boats.
+[The only good landing on the island is at this place] on the shore on which a white beach of coarse calcareous fragments of shells, coral, and coraline algae has been heaped up by wave action.
+A pool behind the beach that fills and empties with the tide through underground connections with the ocean is a feeding place for herons and shore birds: and here we saw the Dusky Lava Gull come